HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Introduction

-Our \textbf{contributions} can be summarized as follows: \begin{itemize} \item A \textbf{neuro-symbolic framework} that decomposes video queries into hierarchical logic trees, routing atomic predicates to modality-specific experts and composing their signals via \textbf{fuzzy-logic operators} for precise temporal grounding. \item A \textbf{training-free, single-shot pipeline} that replaces iterative LVLM calls with a single text-only LLM planning step and cached expert evaluation, yielding negligible per-query latency. \item \textbf{A redefined efficiency-accuracy Pareto front} on Video-MME~\cite{fu2024videomme}, LongVideoBench~\cite{wu2024longvideobench}, and HERBench~\cite{benami2025herbench}, demonstrating that HiMu comprehensively bridges the gap between fast similarity methods and expensive agentic approaches under constrained frame budgets. \end{itemize}
+Our \textbf{contributions} can be summarized as follows: \begin{itemize} \item A \textbf{neuro-symbolic framework for query-aware frame selection} that decomposes queries into hierarchical logic trees, routes atomic predicates to modality-specific experts, and is the first controlled frame selector to treat audio (ASR and CLAP) as first-class evidence, composing their signals via fuzzy-logic operators enforcing temporal sequencing and adjacency. \item A \textbf{training-free, single-shot pipeline} that replaces iterative MLLM inference with one text-only LLM planning step and selectively reused lightweight expert evidence, keeping per-query latency within the class of competing controlled selectors and avoiding MLLM calls during selection. \item \textbf{State-of-the-art accuracy among controlled frame selectors} on Video-MME~\cite{fu2024videomme}, LongVideoBench~\cite{wu2024longvideobench}, and HERBench-Lite~\cite{benami2025herbench}, with plug-and-play gains across seven MLLMs and consistent advantages across frame budgets, providing evidence that compositional query representation, not larger context alone, is the missing ingredient. \end{itemize}